CALL NOW

 Acts of bad faith from an insurance company are not always obvious or clear, but you can speak with a car accident attorney if you are unsure of your eligibility.

-What Type Of Lawsuit Can You File Against Mercury Auto Insurance?
+What Type of Lawsuit Can You File Against Mercury Auto Insurance?

 Most lawsuits against Mercury Auto Insurance fall into either one of two categories, depending on the types of injuries that occurred in the accident: